Jojosito/meson_deca/README.md

 * libboost-python-dev (`sudo apt-get install libboost-python-dev` or similar should do the trick);
 * PyROOT (you should be able to call `import ROOT` from python shell).

+The libboost-python library is used to wrap C++ functions that describe PWA amlitudes to a python module;
+this can be very useful for debugging.
+The PyROOT package is used by some python scripts that convert Stan output to ROOT trees and vice versa.

 ### Installation

 1. Install the latest CmdStan release (current support: 2.6.2).